Martin Emmrich

-Martin Emmrich (born 17 December 1984) is a German retired professional tennis player who specialized in doubles, participating primarily in the ATP World Tour.
-On 12 October 2009, he reached his highest ATP singles ranking of 604 whilst his highest doubles ranking of No. 35 was achieved on 5 August 2013.
+Martin Emmrich (born 17 December 1984) is a retired professional tennis player and current professional pickleball player on the PPA tour who specialized in doubles & mixed.
+He played primarily on the ATP Challenger Tour where he has won 15 Challengers.
+On 12 October 2009, he reached his highest ATP singles ranking of world No. 604 whilst his highest doubles ranking of No. 35 was achieved on 5 August 2013.
+Emmrich also won three ATP Tour doubles titles.

 Personal life

 He is the son of Thomas Emmrich, a former German tennis player who played for the East Germany and the only one from that country to ever hold an ATP ranking.

 Martin married Dutch player Michaëlla Krajicek in July 2015.
 They separated in 2018.

+Emmrich has since remarried to Tamaryn Hendler.